This Day In Music: November 8

 November 8, 1991 ~ Frances Cohen, commonly known as cabaret, show tune singer, pianist Frances Faye, passed away ~ One of the first openly bisexual singers, her stage act often including double entendres and references to lesbianism.
 Known for songs such as I Wish I Could Shimmy Like My Sister Kate, Mad About The Boy, Sweet Georgia Brown, and For You, performing the latter in the 1937 Bing Crosby musical comedy Double Or Nothing.
 Faye is also known for writing Well All Right, recorded by the Andrews Sisters ~ Cohen was born in 1912

-November 8, 1989 ~ Rock band Aerosmith release their Janie's Got A Gun single ~ Released as the second single off their Pump album, it would reach top 10 Billboard Hot 100 and earn the band a Grammy Award.
-It would also be their first Australian No.1 hit.
-The song describes a young woman planning her revenge for childhood abuse.
-Co-writer Steven Tyler would later explain: “ I looked over at a TIME magazine and saw this article on 48 hours, minute by minute, of handgun deaths in the United States.
+November 8, 1989 ~ Rock band Aerosmith release Janie's Got A Gun, lifted off their Pump album ~ Written by Steven Tyler and Tom Hamilton, the song describes a young woman planning her revenge for childhood abuse.
+Co-writer Tyler would later explain how the song originated, merging two items from the news into one fictional tale: “I looked over at a TIME magazine and saw this article on 48 hours, minute by minute, of handgun deaths in the United States.
 Then I got off on the child abuse angle.
 I'd heard this woman speaking about how many children are attacked by their mothers and fathers.
 It was fucking scary.
 I felt, man, I gotta sing about this.”
+Janie's Got A Gun earned the band a Grammy Award and reached top 10 in Canada, America, and Australia, reaching the top spot in the latter, a first for the band

-November 8, 1977 ~ Jullyann Inderia Gordon, commonly known as producer, songwriter, singer, actress Jully Black, born in Toronto, Canada ~ Starting in the late 1990s worked as songwriter and guest vocalist for artists including Nas, Saukrates, Choclair, Kardinal Offishal, Destiny's Child, and Sean Paul.
+November 8, 1977 ~ Jullyann Inderia Gordon, commonly known as producer, songwriter, singer, actress Jully Black, born in Toronto, Canada ~ Starting in the late-1990s worked as songwriter and guest vocalist for artists including Nas, Saukrates, Choclair, Kardinal Offishal, Destiny's Child, and Sean Paul.
 She released her solo debut in 2005, received numerous awards and is dubbed “Canada's Queen of R&B” by fans and critics

-November 8, 1977 ~ Tiffany Jane Wood, commonly known as indie, pop rock singer, songwriter Tiffani Wood, born in Newcastle, Australia ~ Member of girl pop trio Bardot, known for the early 2000s hits Poison, ASAP, and I Need Somebody which would all reach top 10 in their native Australia.
+November 8, 1977 ~ Tiffany Jane Wood, commonly known as indie, pop rock singer, songwriter Tiffani Wood, born in Newcastle, Australia ~ Member of girl pop trio Bardot, known for the early-2000s hits Poison, ASAP, and I Need Somebody which would all reach top 10 in their native Australia.
 Wood later pursued a solo career, releasing her Bite Your Tongue debut album in 2006, but failed to reach the same level of success

 November 8, 1973 ~ Singer, guitarist, songwriter Bob Dylan records On A Night Like This ~ Written by Dylan.
 Produced by Rob Fraboni.
 Used as the opening track of the 1974 Planet Waves album.
 Released as a single, b/w You Angel You, the following March.
 Dylan is backed by his then-regular backing unit of Robbie Robertson, Richard Manuel, Garth Hudson, Rick Danko and Levon Helm

 November 8, 1971 ~ Aaron Dontez Yates, commonly known as rapper, singer, producer Tech N9ne, born in Kansas City, Missouri, USA ~ Member of Black Mafia, the 57th Street Rogue Dog Villians (Let's Get Fucked Up), Nnutthowze and the Regime.
-Active as a solo artist since the late 1990s with well over a dozen albums to his name.
+Active as a solo artist since the late-1990s with well over a dozen albums to his name.
 Though never achieving mainstream succes himself, his highest charting single Hood Go Crazy barely scratching the Billboard Hot 100 in 2015, has had numerous major rappers guest on his recordings including E-40, Ice Cube, Three 6 Mafia, Busta Rhymes, Kendrick Lamar, Lil' Wayne, T-Pain, Cee Lo Green, Eminem, and others

 November 8, 1968 ~ Pop, blue-eyed soul singer Dusty Springfield releases Son Of A Preacher Man, lead single off her Dusty In Memphis album ~ Written by John Hurley and Ronnie Wilkins, initially with Aretha Franklin in mind.
 Producer Jerry Wexler, however, passed the song to Springfield who scored an international hit with it, reaching top 10 in the Netherlands, America, and her native UK.
 Franklin subsequently recorded the song the following year for her This Girl's In Love With You album, and used it as the B-side to the Call Me Billboard R&B No.1, Billboard Hot 100 top 20 hit single.
 Springfield's original version found a new audience in the mid-1990s after it was included on the soundtrack to the Pulp Fiction feature film